Skip To Main Content

 Logo Title

-Extended School Year Services must be noted as a service on your student's IEP.
+Students must qualify for Extended School Year Services and services must be included on your student's IEP.

-The ESY Program will be held at the following school sites
+ESY Programs will be held at the following school sites:

 Kordyak Elementary (PK - 5th Grade)